-Another aspect of the Northern Everglades Payment for Environmental Services is "water farming" on agricultural cropland (fallow citrus groves).
-Sites within the Caloosahatchee Estuary and St. Lucie Estuary watersheds are being assessed for retention of excess storm water on fallow citrus land.
+Sites within the Caloosahatchee and St. Lucie estuary watersheds are being assessed for retention of excess storm water on fallow/out of production lands.
 The costs and benefits of this type of payment for services are being evaluated as another potential approach to reduce excess water and improve the quality of water reaching the estuaries.